FrankStrix/Nixos-config/README.md

 ```
 ### 3. Link Configuration Files:
 Replace or integrate the existing configuration files with those from this repository:
+> ### Important 🚨
+>  Remeber to change all users.frank options or it will change your user in frank without a password!!
 ```
 sudo cp -r modules /etc/nixos/ sudo cp flake.nix /etc/nixos/